AdrienPiechocki/CyberRealm/README.md

 | `SUPER+TAB`          | Hand the pointer to a layer overlay (waybar/rofi) |
 | `Esc`                | Pause menu (keybinds, startup apps, LAN Game)     |

-All keybinds can be remapped from the pause menu.
+All keybinds can be remapped from the pause menu (keyboard & mouse only;
+gamepad bindings are fixed).

 ### Gamepad